gitpod-demo/player-service-java-genai/README.md

 - Create a GitPod account
 - Navigate to https://gitpod.io/workspaces
 - Click `New Workspace` and past the url of this repository
-- Select the IDE of your choice or Keep `VS Code Browser` as default.
+- Select the IDE of your choice or keep `VS Code Browser` as default.
 This would allow you to edit the code in your browser.
 - Keep the Standard configuration
 - Click `Continue`
 - This should initiate creation of Gitpod workspace.
 This step takes about 2-3 minutes to complete.